kermitt2/grobid/doc/Build-the-project.md

 Under the main directory `grobid/`:
 > ./gradlew clean install

-If you get test errors (normally you should not!), try compiling  with:
+By default, tests are not run.
+For building the project and running the test, use:
-> ./gradlew clean install -x test
+> ./gradlew clean install test